0 items - 0

 *The posture of Mary in the icon shows the bowed head and the humble acceptance of God’s will for her life.

-By prayer we mean, praying specific prayers like the Jesus prayer – regularly and repeatedly.
-‘Jesus Christ, Son of God, have mercy on me a sinner’.
-This prayer reminds us that we are in the path of salvation, where we need a lot of God’s mercy, each moment of each day, to successfully continue on that journey of sharing in His Divine Nature (2 Peter 1:4)
+By prayer, we mean praying specific prayers, such as the Jesus Prayer, regularly and repeatedly: “Jesus Christ, Son of God, have mercy on me, a sinner.”
+This prayer reminds us that we are on the path of salvation and need God’s mercy each moment of each day to successfully continue on our journey of sharing in His Divine Nature (2 Peter 1:4).

-These practices will help us say along with Mother Mary – “Behold the maidservant of the Lord!
+These practices will help us say, along with Mother Mary, “Behold the maidservant of the Lord!
 Let it be to me according to your word.”

 Preparing to Do What He Tells You to Do!

-Jesus and his disciples were invited to a marriage at Cana (St. John 2: 1-12).
-But there, right in the middle of all the festivities, they ran out of wine.
-In that culture wine signified, joy and prosperity.
-And running out of wine was an embarrassment for the entire family.
+Jesus and his disciples were invited to a marriage at Cana (St. John 2:1-12).
+However, right in the middle of all the festivities, they ran out of wine.
+In that culture, wine signified joy and prosperity, and running out of wine was a source of embarrassment for the entire family.
 The family got so worried that they went and told Mother Mary about the situation, who then told Jesus what happened.
-Then Mother Mary came to the family and said I’ve told Jesus about the problem.
-Now all you need to do is ‘do whatever He says to you’ Jesus then did the strangest thing – asked them to fill a huge jar full of water and serve it to the guests!
-‘Jesus turned water into wine!’
-Yes, Jesus did a miracle.
+Mother Mary then told the family, “I’ve told Jesus about the problem.
+Now all you need to do is do whatever He says to you.”

-Many times in our life too, Jesus asks us not to do some things which may not make full sense.
-For ex: loving and forgiving those who hurt you or said bad things about you(St. Luke 6: 27-36), is exactly opposite of what you wish to do!
-Avoid gossiping, especially when it involves someone you really don’t like is very hard (Pro 20:19 & 11:13)!
-Or avoiding the company of some of your friends who do not love Jesus can make you feel very lonely (I Cor 15:33) .
-But Jesus knows that these things contaminate your mind and will make you sick, just like dirt contaminates your hand can makes you sick.
+Many times in our lives too, Jesus asks us not to do some things that may not make full sense.
+For example, loving and forgiving those who hurt you or said bad things about you (St. Luke 6:27–36) is exactly opposite of what you wish to do!
+Avoid gossiping, especially when it involves someone you really don’t like, is very hard (Pro 20:19 & 11:13)!
+Or avoiding the company of some of your friends who do not love Jesus can make you feel very lonely (I Cor 15:33).
+But Jesus knows that these things contaminate your mind and will make you sick, just like dirt contaminating your hand can make you sick.

 Conclusion:

-No wonder she is called Blessed – by the angels, by the saints and by the church.
+No wonder she is called Blessed—by the angels, by the saints, and by the church.
 (St. Luke 1:48)

 Privacy Policy: We will not sell, lease or trade your information.